JamesIves/discord-wow-armory-bot/README.md

 1. Visit the [Blizzard API website](https://dev.battle.net/) and sign up for an API client id/secret.
 2. Visit the [Discord API website and create an application](https://discordapp.com/developers/applications/).
 You'll need to create a bot user and retrieve the [bot token](https://discordapp.com/developers/docs/intro#bots-and-apps) it provides.
-3. Invite the bot user to your server using the following URL by replacing the `YOUR_CLIENT_SECRET` portion with the one found within your [Discord API settings](https://discordapp.com/developers/applications/): `https://discordapp.com/oauth2/authorize?&client_id=YOUR_CLIENT_ID_HERE&scope=bot&permissions=0`
+3. Invite the bot user to your server using the following URL by replacing the `YOUR_CLIENT_ID` portion with the one found within your [Discord API settings](https://discordapp.com/developers/applications/): `https://discordapp.com/oauth2/authorize?&client_id=YOUR_CLIENT_ID_HERE&scope=bot&permissions=0`
 4. Click the button below and enter the required fields to deploy the bot to [Heroku](http://heroku.com).
 If the required tokens were provided correctly the bot should appear online within Discord and begin responding to commands.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/JamesIves/discord-wow-armory-bot/master)